 I was a Social Worker on Australia’s largest AIDS Unit at the time, and one of my clients was a gay Aboriginal man.
 He was admitted with a condition that was not considered life-threatening.
 Yet three days later he was dead.
 And as he died he was convinced he could see the flames of Hell rising up around him.
 This was the consequence of a childhood spent on an outback mission, where white Christians taught him that black people were inferior to whites and homosexuals were an abomination.

 When he arrived at our Unit he was homeless and a seething mass of internalised homophobia and racism.
 To this day, I believe that that is what killed him.
-It made him believe that he deserved to die and that, in turn, made him believe that he deserved to die.
+It made him believe that he deserved to die and that, in turn, made him believe that he was about to die.
 As I’ve already said, his clinical diagnosis – oral thrush – wasn’t a life-threatening one. *